Andrew Vaughn Player Props: White Sox vs. Pirates

-The Chicago White Sox and Andrew Vaughn, who went 0-for-4 with an RBI last time in action, battle Vince Velasquez and the Pittsburgh Pirates at PNC Park, Saturday at 6:35 PM ET.
+Andrew Vaughn -- 2-for-3 in his most recent game -- will be in action for the Chicago White Sox versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 9 at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Pirates.
+He strung together two hits (going 2-for-3) in his last appearance against the Pirates.

 Andrew Vaughn Game Info & Props vs. the Pirates